Skip to content

 BytesRejectedPerSec.Count Number of rejected Topic requests int

-Before using Guance to observe Kafka, you need to register a Guance account.
-After registration, log in to the Guance workspace.
+Before starting to use Guance to observe Kafka, you need to first register for a Guance account.
+After completing registration, log in to the Guance workspace.
 Then follow the <Kafka Integration Documentation> to implement Kafka observability.

 image.png